TV-Rename/Website/_manual/features/adding.md

 ### Further Information

-This function can be turned on under **Preferences >Scan Options >Notify when new shows are found** and the configuration options can be found in **Preferences>Bulk/Auto Add**.
+This function can be turned on using [**Options>Preferences>Scan Options - Notify when new shows are found**](/manual/options#the-scan-options-tab "Read about Scan options") and the configuration options can be found in [**Options>Preferences>Bulk / Auto Add**](/manual/options#the-bulk--auto-add-tab "Read about Bulk / Auto Add options").
 There are options to help modify filenames into show names by ignoring certain terms and by ignoring files altogether with terms in the filename.

 {:.toplink}
 [Return to Top]()